Select Projects

 Nine Mile Run Pittsburgh

-A groundbreaking inquiry into a hyper-stressed, post-industrial urban valley and stream corridor and degraded 6.5 sq. mile watershed.
+A groundbreaking inquiry into a post-industrial urban valley and stream corridor and degraded 6.5 sq. mile watershed.

 Initiated by artists at CMU's STUDIO for Creative Inquiry; evolved into Pittsburgh's most important post-industrial regeneration precedent—a novel-but-effective merging of art, ecological design, and applied science.